Simplifying and Understanding State Space Models with Diagonal Linear RNNs: Experiments

 \textbf{\textsc{Pathfinder-Segmentation}}\ \ Unlike previous experiments, we trained bidirectional models on this task.
 Due to the high imbalance between the pixel-label classes 0/1/2, we report macro F1-score (and macro accuracy) where we compute the F1-score (accuracy) individually for each label class and average the $3$ values. \dlr not only outperforms the baselines but delivers an impressive performance for images as large as $256\times 256$ (input length $65K$), corroborated by the model predictions on random samples from the validation set (Figure \ref{fig:dlr-pfsg-preds}, top).
 The $512\times 512$ case with input length $262K$ is more challenging as each layer of the model needs to contextualize over tens of thousands of positions.
 While \dlr outperforms the baselines, it does leave a significant room for improvement, and indeed as seen from the model predictions (Figure \ref{fig:dlr-pfsg-preds} bottom) it makes quite a few errors.

-Compared to \textsc{ListOps-SubTrees}, \textsc{PathfinderSegmentation} requires contextualization over significantly longer ranges and in this case \textsc{LocalAttention} is outperformed by SSMs.
-Unfortunately, due to the long training times we could not report its performance on the $256$ and $512$ cases.
+Compared to \textsc{ListOps-SubTrees}, \textsc{PathfinderSegmentation} requires contextualization over significantly longer ranges and in this case \textsc{LocalAttention} with chunk size $4096$ is outperformed by \dlr both in terms of performance and speed.
+Due to the long training times we could not report its performance on the $256$ and $512$ cases.
 In the future, we plan on benchmarking other Transformer variants to conclusively determine if there is any benefit of using them over SSMs on long-range tasks.
 The large gap between \dlr and \dssexp in the $512 \times 512$ case can potentially be reduced with better hyperparameter tuning of \dssexp and we leave this for future work.
+Training details are provided in \S\ref{sec:experimental-setup}.